po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/16-Stu_Deconstruct_Parameters/README.md

 ## Instructions

-* Learning how to read documenation is a crucial skill to have in your developer toolbelt.
+* Learning how to read documentation is a crucial skill to have in your developer toolbelt.

 * Navigate to the [GitHub Docs](https://docs.github.com/en/rest/reference/issues#list-repository-issues) in your browser.

 * Open [script.js](./Unsolved/assets/js/script.js) in your IDE and examine the code.

-* Insert comments where specified to explain the parameters by using the parameter list in the documenation as a reference.
+* Insert comments where specified to explain the parameters by using the parameter list in the documentation as a reference.

 ## 💡 Hint(s)